Bikerstath History, Family Crest & Coats of Arms

 Early History of the Bikerstath family

-Another 169 words (12 lines of text) covering the years 1639, 1714, 1685, 1713 and are included under the topic Early Bikerstath History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bikerstath research.
+Another 48 words (3 lines of text) covering the years 1639, 1714, 1685, 1713 and are included under the topic Early Bikerstath History in all our PDF Extended History products and printed products wherever possible.

 Bikerstath Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Bikerstath has undergone many spelling variations, including Bickerstaffe, Bickerstaff, Bickerstath, Bickerstathe, Bickersteth and many more.